Category Archives: ancient ethnography / ethnographic culture

 Europeans and Asians: Pseudo-Hippokrates on humoural and environmental theories (fifth century BCE)

-Europeans, Asians, and Greeks: Aristotle on environment, ethnic hierarchies, and slaves (fourth century BCE)
+Europeans, Asians, and Greeks: Aristotle on hierarchies, slaves, and environmental determinism (fourth century BCE)

 Germans, Suebians, Marcomannians, and Kimbrians: Poseidonios and Strabo on customs and rumours about the tides (first century BCE)